chunweiliu/chunweiliu.github.io/about.md

 ### Bio

 I was born in Taiwan.
-Currently I live in Chapel Hill at the North Carolina for my master degree in computer science.
-Meanwhile, I love to jog down my life using [text](https://chunweiliu.wordpress.com) (Chinese) and [pictures](https://instagram.com/chunweiliu/).
+Currently, I live in Chapel Hill at the North Carolina for pursuing my master degree in computer science.
+Meanwhile, I love to jog down my life using [words](https://chunweiliu.wordpress.com) (Chinese) and [pictures](https://instagram.com/chunweiliu/).